A tracked customer problem with an owner, a status, and a clock, the unit that routes and closes one issue at a time.

 A support ticket is the atomic unit of a support request: one captured problem, with an owner, a status, and a clock.
 It exists to track a single customer issue from the moment it arrives to the moment it closes.
-The tension is that a ticket is two things at once.
-To the person who raised it, it is a problem waiting to be solved.
-To the product team, it is a data point about where the product is failing, and most organisations are far better at the first reading than the second.
+It is two things at once: to the person who raised it, a problem waiting to be solved; to the product team, a data point about where the product is failing.

 The ticket began as paper.
 Telephone companies logged customer-reported faults on handwritten cards that recorded the problem, the assigned technician, and the resolution status, which is why the term "trouble ticket" persists (E-SPIN).
 As mainframe computing spread, IT departments borrowed the same artefact to track system crashes and software faults, and the concept was formalised in the 1980s inside technical call centres.